-6 new confirmed COVID-19 cases. | SMN News
+6 new confirmed COVID-19 cases. | SMN NEWS

-PHILIPSBURG:— As of September 26th, there were six (6) persons who tested positive for COVID-19; increasing the total active cases to seventy-nine (79).
-The total number of confirmed cases is now six hundred and thirty- three (633).
+PHILIPSBURG:— As of October 2nd, there were six (6) persons who tested positive for COVID-19; however there was a recovery of five (5) persons; bringing the total active cases to eighty (80).
+The total number of confirmed cases is now six hundred and seventy- four (674).

-The Collective Prevention Services (CPS) are monitoring seventy- five (75) people in home isolation.
-Three (3) patients remain hospitalized at the St. Maarten Medical Center and one (1) patient is isolated and being monitored.
+The Collective Prevention Services (CPS) are monitoring seventy- six (76) people in home isolation.
+Three (3) patients are hospitalized at the St. Maarten Medical Center and one (1) patient is isolated and being monitored.
 The total number of deaths due to COVID-19 remains at twenty- two (22).

-The number of people recovered since the first case surfaced on St. Maarten remains at five hundred
+The number of people recovered since the first case surfaced on St. Maarten has increased to five hundred and seventy- two (572).
+Two hundred and thirty- five (235) people are in quarantine based on contact tracing investigations carried out by CPS of persons who may have been in contact with any of the active cases.

+CPS has tested 1041 travelers arriving at the Princess Juliana International Airport, (PJIA) and 2742 people throughout the community.
+As the numbers continue to fluctuate, CPS will continue to actively execute its contact tracing measures.

+In continuous efforts to achieve 0 active cases, please continue to follow the guidelines implemented and use your masks in public places, practice the 2-meters social distancing, sanitize and wash your hands frequently and refrain from mass gathering’s.

 View comments